Skip to content

 2. Choose the observation(s).

-3. Select the events to be extracted.
+3. Select the subjects and events to be extracted.
+Modifiers con be included

 The time offset will be substracted from the starting time of event and added to the stopping time.
-All the extracted sequences will be saved in the selected directory followind the file name format:
+All the extracted clips will be saved in the selected directory followind the file name format:

 {observation id}_{player}_{subject}_{behavior}_{start time}-{stop time}